phenoxlab/phenox/docs/start/hardware.md

 ![Fig.3 Phenox Bottom] (/img/phenox/phenox_bottom.jpg)
 <div align="center">Fig.3 Phenox Bottom</div>

 Phenox has two on-board cameras.
-The bottom camera is attached on the cirface of the electric circuit.
+The bottom camera is attached on the surface of the electric circuit.
 The front camera, is attached perpendicular to the circuit.
 As its name says, the direction the front camera faces is the front direction of Phenox.
 The front camera is illustrated in the following figure.

 ![Fig.4 Phenox Front Camera and Front Direction] (/img/phenox/phenox_front.jpg)
 <div align="centering">Phenox Front Camera and Front Direction</div>